mgechev/angular-performance-checklist/README.md

 ### Caching

-Caching is another common practice intending to speed-up our application by taking advantage of the heuristic that if one resource was recently been requested, it might be requested again in near future.
+Caching is another common practice intending to speed-up our application by taking advantage of the heuristic that if one resource was recently been requested, it might be requested again in the near future.

 For caching data we usually use a custom caching mechanism.
-For caching static assets we can either use the standard browser caching or Service Workers with the [CacheStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Cache).
+For caching static assets, we can either use the standard browser caching or Service Workers with the [CacheStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Cache).

 ### Use Application Shell